 Elements pertinent to Industry 5.0 are already part of major Commission policy initiatives

-- adopting a human-centric approach for digital technologies including artificial intelligence (AI White Paper)
+- adopting a human-centric approach for digital technologies including artificial intelligence (Proposal for AI regulation)

 - up-skilling and re-skilling European workers, particularly digital skills (Skills Agenda and Digital Education Action plan)

 - modern, resource-efficient and sustainable industries and transition to a circular economy (Green Deal)

 - a globally competitive and world-leading industry, speeding up investment in research and innovation (Industrial Strategy)

 These are just some examples that demonstrate the strong links between the industrial transition and other societal developments.